-32. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision - making and transparent reporting of financial and performance information.
-We will review, conclude and report on:
+31. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision - making and transparent reporting of financial and performance information.
+We will review, conclude and report on whether NHS Forth Valley:

-whether NHS Forth Valley can demonstrate that the governance arrangements in place are appropriate and operating effectively

-- whether there is effective scrutiny, challenge and transparency on the decision-making and finance and performance reports - the quality and timeliness of financial and performance reporting.
+- can demonstrate that the governance arrangements in place are appropriate and operating effectively; - has effective scrutiny, challenge and transparency in the decision-making process, particularly in respect of finance and performance reports; and - can demonstrate quality and timeliness of financial and performance reporting.